vippsas/vipps-woocommerce/readme.txt

 == Changelog ==

+= 2021.11.xx  version 1.7.20 =
+* Adds a dismissible banner for Vipps Recurring Payments if it has never been installed and WooCommerce Subscriptions *is* installed.

 = 2021.11.17  version 1.7.19 =
- Make sure failed orders get set to 'pending' when restarting payment with Vipps
+* Make sure failed orders get set to 'pending' when restarting payment with Vipps

 = 2021.11.15  version 1.7.18 =
  Add support for Woocommerce Subscriptions manual renewals using a filter and a developer setting.